 Budgeting is like dieting.

-Really, if you think about it, a budget is a lot like a diet.
-Everyone hates doing it, but sometimes our pants won’t zip and we’ve got to do something about it.
+If you think about it, a budget is a lot like a diet.
+Everyone hates doing it, but sometimes our pants won’t zip, and we’ve got to do something about it.
 We figure out what our caloric intake should be.
 Every bite of food we eat should be measured and accounted for, and we subtract the amounts from the allotted intake.

-Sometimes you have an off-plan meal – a piece of cake at a birthday party, a celebratory dinner out, or an ice cream cone with the kiddos.
-You have to account for this too, and you can’t do it too often, or your diet will fail.
+Sometimes it’s necessary to have an off-plan meal – a piece of cake at a birthday party, a celebratory dinner out, or an ice cream cone with the kiddos.
+This off-plan meal has to be accounted for too, and can’t be done too often, or the diet will fail.

-Sometimes you have loved ones who sabotage your good intentions, either deliberately or thoughtlessly.
+Loved ones will sometimes sabotage good intentions, either deliberately or thoughtlessly.
 They might be food pushers (come on, one bite won’t kill you), guilters (but I made this especially for you), or influencers (just because I buy chips doesn’t mean you have to eat them.)
-Whatever the case, the result can be the same – your careful plan is in shambles.
+Whatever the case, the result can be the same – our careful plan is in shambles.

 It’s exactly the same with money.

-It is often the influence of others, no matter how well-meaning, that causes you to go over you financial “calorie limit”.
-If you plan carefully, you can allow yourself some wiggle room to enjoy something outside of your normal diet (or budget).
+It is often the influence of others, no matter how well-meaning, that causes you to go over your financial “calorie limit.”
+If you plan carefully, you can allow yourself some wiggle room to enjoy something outside of your regular diet (or budget).
 For example, when dieting, if you know that you have a party to attend, you might eat fewer calories for a day or so leading up to the event so that you can splurge without guilt.
-When budgeting, if you know there is an outing planned, you might cut back a bit on the grocery bill that week in order to have extra money to spend during your event.
+When budgeting, if you know there is an outing planned, you might cut back a bit on the grocery bill that week to have extra money to spend during your event.

 When dieting, if you want a treat, you can have it – but you might be eating steamed veggies for the rest of the day if that treat is the equivalent of your daily caloric intake.
-Likewise with spending, if you want a Disney vacation, you can have it, but you might need to live in your uncle’s car, since you won’t also be able to afford to pay for that, your mortgage, and your car payment.
+Likewise, with spending, if you want a Disney vacation, you can have it, but you might need to live in your uncle’s car since you won’t also be able to afford to pay for that, your mortgage, and your car payment.
 Eating whatever you want can have unpleasant consequences.
-So can spending whatever you want.
+So you can spend whatever you want.

 Money in might be: